California Sports Betting

 California sports betting history

-In 2019, Gray and Sen. Bill Dodd each proposed bills in their respective state chambers to include a ballot question about legalizing sports betting.
-Before those bills could get a hearing, however, the influential tribes introduced a different initiative designed to limit legal sports betting to tribal casinos and racetracks.
-That plan was thwarted, however, when the COVID-19 pandemic prevented the tribes from being able to gather the necessary signatures to secure a place on the 2020 ballot for their initiative.
+• Gray and Sen. Bill Dodd each proposed bills in their respective state chambers to include a ballot question about legalizing sports betting.
+Tribes introduced a different initiative designed to limit legal sports betting to tribal casinos and racetracks.
+That plan was thwarted, however, when the COVID-19 pandemic prevented the tribes from gathering the necessary signatures to secure a place on the 2020 ballot.

 Privacy Policy